chiubaca/react-advanced-lightning-talk/presentation/slides.md

 </v-click>

 <!--
-The one feature I recommend everyone to start using if they can -->
+The one feature I recommend everyone to start using if they can.

+*click 1*
+the hook

+*click 2*
+You can load an unresolved promise into the hook and your component will resolve the promise upon mount

+*click 2*
+Its a drop in replacement for useContext
+-->

 ---